British vacationers in France told to immediately return home or face 14-day quarantine

 The isolation measures also apply to people arriving in the U.K. from the Netherlands, Monaco, Malta, Turks and Caicos, and Aruba.

-There were early reports about jam-packed ferries, overbooked flights and full trains home for British holidaymakers.
+There were early reports about jampacked ferries, overbooked flights and full trains home for British holidaymakers.

 The Eurotunnel, the train service for walk-on passengers and vehicles that zips through the Channel Tunnel, the 31-mile undersea rail route that links the U.K. and France, warned travelers not to show up without a booking.